Lecture Notes in Cosmology: Thermal equilibrium in cosmology

 where the $\mu$'s are the chemical potentials.

-On the other hand, when $\Gamma \gg H$ refers to a reaction such as a scattering:
+On the other hand, when $\Gamma \gg H$ refers to a reaction such as scattering:

 then we have \textbf{kinetic equilibrium}.
-Kinetic or chemical equilibrium (or both) imply thermal equilibrium.
-In general, it is possible for a species to break chemical equilibrium and still remain in kinetic, therefore thermal, equilibrium with the rest of the cosmic plasma through scattering processes.\footnote{This occurs in some DM particle models.
-For example a $m = 100$ GeV WIMP chemically decouples at 5 GeV and kinetically decouples at 25 MeV.
-See e.g. \cite{Profumo:2006bv}.}
+Kinetic or chemical equilibrium (or both) implies thermal equilibrium.
+In general, it is possible for a species to break chemical equilibrium and still remain in kinetic equilibrium with the rest of the cosmic plasma through scattering processes.\footnote{This occurs in some DM particle models.
+For example, a $m = 100$ GeV WIMP chemically decouples at 5 GeV and kinetically decouples at 25 MeV.
+See, e.g., \cite{Profumo:2006bv}.}

-Note that $\Gamma$ is different for different fundamental interactions and for different particle species masses.
-Therefore, the above condition \eqref{TEcond} is valid for all the known (and perhaps unknown) particles in the very early universe but is broken at different times for different species.
+Note that $\Gamma$ is different for different interactions and different particle species.
+Therefore, the above condition \eqref{TEcond} is generally valid for all known (and perhaps unknown) particles in the early universe, but it is broken at different times for different species.
 This is the essence of the \textbf{thermal history of the universe}.
-So, at the very beginning (we are talking about tiny fractions of seconds after the Big Bang) all the particles were in thermal equilibrium in a primordial soup, the \textbf{primordial plasma}.
-When for a species, the condition $\Gamma \sim H$ is reached, it \textbf{decouples} from the primordial plasma.
-If it does this by breaking the chemical equilibrium, then it is said to \textbf{freeze out} and attains some fixed abundance.\footnote{It attains a fixed abundance if it is a stable particle, of course.
-If not it disappears.}
+So, at the very beginning (we are talking about tiny fractions of a second after the Big Bang), all the particles were in thermal equilibrium in a ``primordial soup'', also known as the \textbf{primordial plasma}.
+A brutal dimensional analysis shows that since $n \propto a^{-3}$, then also: